 Q: What is the reasoning behind these exemptions?

 A: Concern for personal privacy was the primary reason in some cases, like medical, adoption and abortion records.
 Public universities sought an exemption for “donor profile records” to protect personal information about people who donated to university foundations.
 Law enforcement agencies sought several exemptions to protect their unfinished investigations.

 Q: I asked for a copy of a police report recently, and was asked to give my name and address and the reason I was requesting it.
 I thought anyone could get a public record with no questions asked.

 A: Even though the law says anyone can have access to public records and does not require this information, some local governments ask or even require that the person seeking the records fill out a detailed form containing name, address, phone number, employer, purpose of the request and planned use of the record.
-Such a demand has no support in the law, however.
+Such a demand has no support in the law, however, and in some circumstances anonymous requests must be honored.
 Further, any agency that refuses access to a public record must supply a written answer, if requested, citing the statutory exception that permits withholding the record.

 Q: Can I request a public record by mail?

 A: Yes.
 Public records are now available through the mail (expect to pay in advance, though) and available on a computer disk, if the original information is stored in computer files.

 This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
 It was originally prepared by Timothy D. Smith, an attorney and former Kent State University professor.
 It was updated by Monica Dias, Susan Grogan Faller and Daya Patibandla, attorneys in the Cincinnati office of Frost Brown Todd LLC.